Mauricio Dubon Player Props: Astros vs. Reds

-The Houston Astros, including Mauricio Dubon and his .500 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .500 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starting pitcher Luke Weaver and the Cincinnati Reds at Minute Maid Park, Sunday at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Reds.
+He had a hitless showing in his most recent game (0-for-4) against the Reds.

 Mauricio Dubon Game Info & Props vs. the Reds